Picovoice/tts-latency-benchmark/README.md

 ## Overview

-This benchmark simulates a voice assistant by using an LLM to generate responses to user queries.
+This benchmark simulates user - voice-assistant interactions, by generating LLM responses to user questions and synthesizing the response to speech as soon as possible.
 We sample user queries from a public dataset and feed them to ChatGPT (`gpt-3.5-turbo`) using [OpenAI Chat Completion API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api).
-ChatGPT generates responses token-by-token, which are then passed to different text-to-speech (TTS) engines to synthesize speech.
+ChatGPT generates responses token-by-token, which are passed to different text-to-speech (TTS) engines to compare their response times.

 ## Data